jshirota/PreStorm/README.md

-PreStorm
+PreStorm - A Parallel REST Client for ArcGIS Server
 ========

-A Parallel REST Client for ArcGIS Server

 Do you have Visual Studio?
 Please try:

 http://jshirota.com/PreStorm/

 PreStorm is an ultra-lightweight HTTP client for ArcGIS Server feature services.
-It is designed to work with a variety of technologies (i.e. ASP.NET Razor, WPF, MVVM, Esri Runtime APIs, Mono/Xamarin), but it won't get in the way of your business logic.

 Here are some of the key features:

 - super-minimal object-relational mapping
 - intuitive and optimized CRUD operations
-- generic geometry typing
+- generic (but strict) geometry typing
 - sophisticated memoization optimizations
 - optional automatic coded-value domain mapping
 - server max return count overriding